4l0n3r/short-tech-notes/blockchain/Rust.md

 At any given time, you can have either one mutable reference or any number of immutable references. reference scope dhani last usage varakuu matrame untadhi

-tring literals are string slices
+string literals are string slices

 struct
     Note that the entire instance must be mutable.Rust doesn’t allow us to mark only certain fields as mutable